-The September Note has a maturity date of September 17, 2025, is prepayable at the option of the Company in whole or in part at any time and is convertible into the Company's common stock at a conversion price equal to \$8.64 per share at the option of the noteholder.
-The September Note bears interest at the rate of two percent (2%) per annum, compounded annually.
-For the year ended December 31, 2021, approximately \$58,000 of interest expense was accrued and included with the principal in the financial statements.
+The September 2021 Note has a maturity date of September 17, 2025, is prepayable at the option of the Company in whole or in part at any time and is convertible into the Company's common stock at a conversion price equal to \$8.64 per share at the option of the noteholder.
+The September 2021 Note bears interest at the rate of two percent (2%) per annum, compounded annually with an effective interest rate of approximately 3%.
+For the years ended December 31, 2022 and 2021, approximately \$200,000 and \$58,000, respectively, of interest expense was accrued and included with the principal in the financial statements.

-The September Note also includes a contingent interest component that requires the Company to pay additional interest at a rate of two and one-half percent (2.5%) per quarter (10% per annum) (the "Additional Interest") beginning on the date of issuance of this Note and ending on the maturity date, provided however, that such payment is only required if and only if the noteholder elects to convert the entire balance of the September Note into the Company's common stock on or prior to maturity.
+The September 2021 Note also includes a contingent interest component that requires the Company to pay additional interest at a rate of two and onehalf percent (2.5%) per quarter (10% per annum) (the "Additional Interest") beginning on the date of issuance of this Note and ending on the maturity date, provided however, that such payment is only required if and only if the noteholder elects to convert the entire balance of the September 2021 Note into the Company's common stock on or prior to maturity.
 As the contingent event is not based on creditworthiness, such feature is not clearly and closely related to the host instrument and accordingly must be bifurcated and recognized as a derivative liability and a debt discount on the September Note at its inception.
-The fair value of the contingent interest derivative liability was \$433,000 and \$250,000 at note inception (September 17, 2021) and December 31, 2021, respectively, and is recognized as a derivative liability in the consolidated balance sheet.
-The change in the fair value of the derivative liability from September 17, 2021 to December 31, 2021 of (\$183,000) was recorded to other expense for the year ended December 31, 2021.
-The amortization of the debt discount of \$433,000 recorded initially upon note inception of \$32,000 was recorded as additional interest expense for the year ended December 31, 2021.
+The fair value of the contingent interest derivative liability was \$433,000 at note inception (September 17, 2021).
+The fair value of the contingent interest derivative liability was \$109,000 and \$250,000 and December 31, 2022 and 2021, respectively, and is recognized as a derivative liability in the consolidated balance sheet.
+The change in the fair value of the derivative liability from September 17, 2021 to December 31, 2021 and for the year ended December 31, 2022 of (\$183,000) and (\$141,000), respectively, was recorded to other expense/(income) for the years ended December 31, 2022.
+The amortization of the original \$433,000 debt discount of \$108,000 and \$32,000 was recorded as additional interest expense for the years ended December 31, 2022 and 2021, respectively.

-On December 20, 2021, the second of the two promissory notes under the Loan Agreement was executed and delivered, (the "December Note") to evidence the second loan in the principal amount of \$10,000,000.
-The December Note has a maturity date of December 20, 2025, is prepayable at the option of the Company in whole or in part at any time and is convertible into the Company's common stock at a conversion price equal to \$5.43 per share at the option of the noteholder.
-The December Note bears interest at the rate of two percent (2%) per annum, compounded annually.
-For the year ended December 31, 2021, approximately \$7,000 of interest expense was accrued and included with the principal in the financial statements.
+On December 20, 2021, the second of the two promissory notes under the Loan Agreement was executed and delivered, (the "December 2021 Note") to evidence the second loan in the principal amount of \$10,000,000.
+The December 2021 Note has a maturity date of December 20, 2025, is prepayable at the option of the Company in whole or in part at any time and is convertible into the Company's common stock at a conversion price equal to \$5.43 per share at the option of the noteholder.
+The December Note bears interest at the rate of two percent (2%) per annum, compounded annually with an effective interest rate of approximately 3%.
+For the year ended December 31, 2022 and 2021, approximately \$200,000 and \$7,000, respectively, of interest expense was accrued and included with the principal in the financial statements.